How Did the Nickel Get its Name?

 In the 19th century, nickel was found in plating and in alloys with copper and zinc like ‘nickel silver’ also known as German silver.
 It is worth noting that this alloy contains no silver aside from a silvery color.

-By 1865, the United States produced the first nickels, but the coin has gone through several changes since the first three cent nickels were produced.
+By 1865, the United States produced the first three cent nickels, but the coin has gone through several changes since the first three cent nickels were produced.

 Initially, the term nickel cents referred to pennies produced from the alloy.

-Today, the nickel is worth 5 cents.
+The nickel is still worth 5 cents.
 And nickel may be a little bit of a misnomer since the coin has been made from a 75% copper, 25% nickel alloy since its inception.
 Despite this, it is the only circulating coin that is named for its metal content.

 In the late 1800’s, there were Swiss coins produced from pure nickel.